 The UK is experiencing a cost of living crisis not seen in decades.
 Inflation hit a 40-year high of 10.1% in July and the Bank of England expects it to reach 13.3% by October.
+Dedicated cost of living crisis charities are mobilising across the UK to help those affected.

 What’s happening?
 Between the COVID-19 pandemic, energy and supply chain crises, the Ukraine invasion, and recent increases in household taxes, National Insurance, and Council Tax… the cost of everything is rising.
 Fuel, electricity, food, household goods, you name it, prices have gone up.
 Especially energy and food.
 Some grocery items have so much as doubled in cost this year.